 There are lots of different variations of the card game poker.
 The most popular is Texas Hold ‘Em, a game in which you are given two cards and have five on the board.
 You must make the strongest hand using five cards, and bet to gain the most value out of the situation.

 Since the rise of online gaming, poker has branched off even more, and there are now hundreds of variants that tweak the rules and gameplay, from nine-handed cash games to hyper turbos with knockout bonuses.
 PokerStars’ Power Up is the most recent addition to the lineup, and the unusual and audacious game takes poker to a whole new level.
+You can also heck out PPPoker Review for more online poker sites.

 Power Up uses the normal rules of Texas Hold ‘Em with the same hands and the same betting rounds.
 The big difference is that players can now hold and use power cards, which allow them to greatly influence the dynamics of the hand.
 The game has been described as a sort of poker meets “Hearthstone.”